 School in Peterborough

 Our careers team have received consistent and positive support from the Skills Service in terms of advice regarding achieving Gatsby Benchmarks, and have benefitted from regular contact with the professional Skills Service team.

 They have supported us in practical terms when arranging whole-school and year-group focused events, providing excellent representation from a broad range of local and national businesses.
-The fact that these services are provided free of charge to the school is of major importance, and enables us to offer all of our students a range of opportunities in which to engage with employers.

 There is also a benefit for the employers, who are able to build links with the school and benefit from post-16 and post-18 leavers moving in to the workplace.